Rok standing before illuminated St. Basil’s Cathedral at night in Moscow, Russia

 Moscow on a business trip

-I visited Moscow twice for business.
+I traveled to Moscow twice for business.
 Meetings in various companies enabled me an insight into how different to the West some transactions and operations were done here: from buying international currencies, to import, tax payment and later distribution.
 Following official procedures and the complexities of post-Soviet bureaucracy could result in a serious company losing its competitiveness.

 In order to do business in 2007, a local company had to deal with bribes, finding alternative routes to avoid paying taxes or using official channels in order to be competitive and efficient.